SEL1028 : Introduction to the Structure of Language 2: Morphology and Meaning

 Teaching Rationale And Relationship

-Lectures deliver the basic concepts and principles involved in the study of linguistic morphology, syntax and phonology, including their applications (for instance in understanding the English spelling system; in child language development; and in the historical development of languages).
+Lectures deliver the basic concepts and principles involved, including their applications.
 All lectures deliver both analytical and practical tools for understanding language, its structure and its development.
 Small group seminars require the student to read ahead of the session and to undertake linguistic analysis of problem sets.
 These skills are also practised in advance of the seminar when data are examined and arguments are marshalled.
 The directed reading elements require the student to read the textbooks carefully and to consider questions arising from the reading.

 The format of resits will be determined by the Board of Examiners